curl/everything-curl/sourcecode-contributing.md

-Don't forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own user and e-mail setup correctly in git before you commit!
+Don't forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own user and e-mail setup correctly in git before you commit.

 The author and the \*-by: lines are, of course, there to make sure we give the proper credit in the project.
 We do not want to take someone else's work without clearly attributing where it comes from.
-Giving correct credit is of utmost importance!
+Giving correct credit is of utmost importance.

 ### Who decides what goes in?